Glasgow dialect: In the media

-Popular Scottish television comedies such as Rab C. Nesbitt, Chewin' the Fat, Still Game, Burnistoun and Limmy's Show also provide reference material, and have themselves contributed popular new expressions to the patter.

 Alleged influence from Cockney

 Studies have indicated that working-class adolescents in areas such as Glasgow have begun to use certain aspects of Cockney and other Anglicisms in their speech, infiltrating the traditional Glasgow speech.
-For example, th-fronting is commonly found, and typical Scottish features such as the post-vocalic /r/ are reduced, although this last feature is more likely to be a development of Central Belt Scots origin, unrelated to Anglo-English nonrhoticity.
+For example, th-fronting is commonly found, and typical Scottish features such as the post-vocalic /r/ are reduced, although this last feature is more likely to be a development of Central Belt Scots origin, unrelated to Anglo-English non-rhoticity.
 Researches suggest the use of English speech characteristics is likely to be consequential on the influence of London and south east England accents which feature prominently on television.

 The linguist John C. Wells, a critic of the media reporting on Estuary English, has questioned whether Glasgow is being influenced by Cockney speech.
 He claimed that journalists had misrepresented the prevalence of th-fronting in Glasgow and that there is no evidence that th-fronting originated in London.
 He also wrote that all dialects change over time and that change does not mean that the Glasgow patter will disappear.